 - The National Staphylococcus aureus Bacteraemia Data Collection (NSABDC) is a data set that includes counts of healthcare associated cases of Staphylococcus aureus bacteraemia (SAB) for each public hospital covered by SAB surveillance arrangements, and for private hospitals that choose to provide data.
-The data also include the counts of patient days under surveillance. - Cases of SAB have been reported by all state and territory health departments, private hospitals and private hospital groups using the nationally agreed case definition. - There may be imprecise exclusion of some SAB cases due to the inherent difficulties in determining the origins of SAB episodes, such as those originating in non-hospital settings. - For some states and territories there is less than 100 per cent coverage of public hospitals as surveillance arrangements may not be in place in all wards or all hospitals. - The accuracy and comparability of the rates of SAB among jurisdictions and over time are also limited because the count of days of patient care reflects the amount of admitted patient activity, but does not reflect the amount of nonadmitted patient activity. - The data for 2011-12 to 2016-17 are comparable. - The data for 2010-11 are comparable with subsequent year data except for public hospital data for Queensland. - The New South Wales Department of Health provided the number of occupied bed days for New South Wales public hospitals, rather than the number of patient days under surveillance.
-The comparability of New South Wales public hospital data to equivalent data from other jurisdictions is therefore limited (but only by the small extent that counts of occupied bed days would be expected to differ from counts of days of patient care). - The 2016-17 patient day and coverage data may be preliminary for some hospitals or jurisdictions. - Due to the changes in the denominator of the performance indicator specification, data published in 2017 and subsequent years for the reporting years 2010-11 to 2014-15 are not comparable with previously published - Private hospitals supply data voluntarily to the NSABDC, and not all private hospitals report data.
-Coverage of the private sector is therefore incomplete and reported data may not be representative of the sector as a whole.
+The data also includes the counts of patient days under surveillance and total patient days. - All cases of SAB have been reported by state and territory health departments, private hospitals and private hospital groups using the nationally agreed case definition (outlined below). - Some SAB cases are excluded due to the inherent difficulties in determining the origins of SAB episodes, such as those originating in non-hospital settings. - For some states and territories there is less than full coverage of public hospitals as surveillance arrangements may not be in place in all wards or all hospitals. - Private hospitals supply data voluntarily to the NSABDC, and not all private hospitals report data.
+Coverage of the private sector is therefore incomplete and reported data is not fully representative of the sector as a whole.
+Comparisons between the public and private sector are therefore unreliable. - The data for 2011-12 to 2018-19 are comparable.
+The count of days of patient care reflects the amount of admitted patient activity, but does not reflect the amount of non-admitted patient activity as this cannot be captured due to variations in admission practice. - The data for 2010-11 are comparable with data from subsequent years, except for public hospital data for Queensland. - The New South Wales Department of Health provided the number of occupied bed days for New South Wales public hospitals, rather than the number of patient days under surveillance.
+Counts of occupied bed days are likely to be different from counts of days of patient care, and therefore limiting comparability of New South Wales public hospital data to equivalent data from other jurisdictions. - The 2018-19 patient day and coverage data may be preliminary for some hospitals or jurisdictions. - As described in the National Staphylococcus aureus Bacteraemia Data Collection, 2015-16 Quality Statement, due to the changes in the denominator of the performance indicator specification, data published in 2017 for the reporting years 2010-11 to 2015-16 are not comparable with data previously published in COAG Reform Council publications, the AlHW series 'Staphylococcus aureusbacteraemia in Australian public hospitals: Australian hospital statistics' nor the Report of Government Services.